djangocon/2020.djangocon.eu/djangocon_2020/content/sponsors/sponsorships/who_is_attending.md

 Participants are from all over Europe and this edition is heavily represented by the Nordic countries.

-We have room for 400 attendees at the venue and at present have sold 3/4 of the tickets.
+We have room for 500 attendees and the event usually sells out.

 DjangoCons exist world-wide and the community and audience are from all continents (except perhaps Antarctica?).